tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

 # 2. Configure SimpleSAMLphp SAML 2.0 Identity Provider

-Setting up the IdP side of SimpleSAMLphp will essentially be ‘*killing two birds with one stone’*.
+Setting up the IdP side of SimpleSAMLphp will essentially be ‘*killing two birds with one stone'*.
 On the one hand, it will allow you to test the Authentication Processing Filters we will set up later in this document.
 On the other hand, setting this up will be useful so you can get your IdP Federation ready.

 To set up the IdP, you need to edit the _saml20-idp-hosted.php_ file.
 We will use and slightly edit the default IdP configuration standard in the _saml20-idp-hosted.php.dist_ file for this documentation.